finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String transactionId = "transactionId_example"; // String | The unique ID of the transaction from which to delete properties.
     List<String> propertyKeys = Arrays.asList(); // List<String> | The property keys of the properties to delete.
 These must be from the \"Transaction\" domain and have the format {domain}/{scope}/{code}, for example   \"Transaction/strategy/quantsignal\". try {
-      DeletedEntityResponse result = apiInstance.deletePropertiesFromTransaction(scope, code, transactionId, propertyKeys);
+      DeletedEntityResponse result = apiInstance.deletePropertiesFromTransaction(scope, code, transactionId, propertyKeys) .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#deletePropertiesFromTransaction");